 In Allepey we stayed at a really cool hostel, Art.packers Hostel and met some interesting people we hope to meet again someday.
 But besides that we didn’t really think much of Allepey.
 The hostel offered a ‘city-walk’ but with the highlight being a destroyed pier (only some poles were still standing) that should tell you enough about how uninteresting this place really was.

 Jesus’ secret life

 In Kochi we were pleasantly surprised.
-Kochi is a coastal city with a lot of English, Dutch and Portugese influences.
-We drove around all the highlights with a tuk tuk tour.
+Kochi is a coastal city with a lot of English, Dutch and Portuguese influences.
+We drove around all the highlights with a tuktuk tour.
 The driver spoke good English and could tell us a lot about Christian history in Kochi.
-Even before the Dutch and the Portugese had colonized India there were already christians.
-There’s a whole theory that Jezus didn’t die at his crucification.
-Instead he regained strength and traveled through Central Asia to Kashmir where he lived together with his mother and continued to preach.
-Apostle Thomas introduced Christianity in Kerala in the 1st century AD.
-Who knew..
+Even before the Dutch and the Portuguese had colonized India there were already Christians.
+There’s a whole theory that Jesus didn’t die at his crucification.
+Instead, he regained strength and travelled through Central Asia to Kashmir where he lived together with his mother and continued to preach.
+Apostle Thomas introduced Christianity to Kerala in the 1st century AD.
+Who knew…

 Kathakali in Kochi

 After so many European influences we were ready for some typical Keralan entertainment.
 A kathakali theater show.
 Kathakali is a traditional dance form, where the performers tell the story with only their dance, hand gestures and eye movements.
 A kathakali show typically takes eight hours, but we went to the tourist-friendly one hour show.
 It was the best drag show we have ever seen in our lives.